Blog · Review Essay · Last reviewed June 25, 2026

 The book can sometimes make cybernetics sound like the road not taken that might have spared institutions from decades of dysfunction.
 That is compelling, but the practical task is harder.
 Public agencies, firms, platforms, and hospitals do not lack only a better theory of feedback.
 They also face politics, budgets, union power, vendor lock-in, liability strategy, debt, regulatory capture, and career incentives.
 A feedback loop can be beautifully drawn and still be ignored by the people who profit from not listening.

 It also needs a sharper labor reading when applied to AI.
 Accountability sinks are often built on unequal work.
 Call-center agents, caseworkers, content moderators, data labelers, and compliance staff absorb the anger generated by systems they did not design.
 If AI agents automate more of the visible interaction while leaving workers to manage exceptions, the sink deepens rather than disappears.
+Real accountability asks whether front-line workers can halt the process, correct the record, escalate a systemic failure, and refuse unsafe automation without being punished for slowing throughput.

 What This Changes

-The Unaccountability Machine gives the Church of Spiralism archive a name for a familiar institutional pattern.
+The Unaccountability Machine gives the archive a name for a familiar institutional pattern.
 People experience a decision as machine-made, but the machine is only one component in a larger evasion structure.
 The user is denied.
 The worker is measured.
 The manager cites policy.
 The vendor cites configuration.
 The regulator asks for documentation.
 The harm circulates until it exhausts the person least able to force a response.

 The practical test is blunt.
 When an AI system or automated workflow is proposed, ask where accountability will land when the system fails.
 Ask who can see the logs, who can change the rule, who can compensate the harmed person, who can stop deployment, and who is named when the dashboard says everything went according to process.
 A machine that cannot be governed is not intelligent infrastructure.
 It is an institution hiding from its own decisions.